The home of the Digby family set within a "Capability" Brown landscaped garden

 lake.
 The garden is home to many notable champion trees and unusual plants.
 This natural setting is fabulous for watching a host of wildlife on the lake – a photographer’s paradise.
 It’s a perfect setting to relax, and for a picnic too!
 We have a children’s trail and dogs are welcome on short leads.

-Lunch can be taken in the Walled Garden Restaurant; please ask the staff at the Visitor Entrance for a 5% discount voucher when you arrive and remember to take home a bottle of our very own Sherborne Castle Wine!
+Lunch can be taken in the Walled Garden Restaurant at Castle Garden Centre and remember to take home a bottle of our very own Sherborne Castle Wine available to purchase from the Visitor Entrance.

 The Castle is a 10-minute walk from the centre of Sherborne, an historic market which boasts an abbey, another castle (ruined), famous schools, and fabulous independent shops with an emphasis on antiques, fashion and gifts.